-The Draft Decree also confirms the deductibility of interest paid on corporate bonds, which is currently subject to certain limitations.
-In order for Non-Listed Companies to fully deduct interest paid on corporate bonds such bonds must be (a) subscribed for by qualified investors3 and (b) owned by qualified investors that are not, directly or indirectly (through fiduciary companies or third parties), shareholders of the issuer.
+Under the Decree, issuers may deduct interest paid on corporate bonds which would otherwise be subject to certain limitations (i.e. deductibility would be limited to a rate of interest on the bonds not exceeding twice the official base rate).
+In order for Non-Listed Companies to fully deduct interest paid on corporate bonds, such bonds must be (a) subscribed for by qualified investors3 and (b) owned by qualified investors that are not, directly or indirectly (through fiduciary companies or third parties), shareholders of the issuer.
+We note that it will be the responsibility of the issuer to implement measures to ensure that the above conditions are satisfied, failing which, the deductibility of interest would be limited as noted above.